GR Supra (2019-)

 Mercedes-Benz offers an extraordinarily wide range of cars, from the small Mercedes A-class hatchback to top-of-the range flagship models showcasing their latest technology, such as the Mercedes-Benz S-class.

 Mercedes Benz S class 2013

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Mercedes owners, we have reliability data for new cars aged up to three years old, and also cars aged between five and nine years old, and old cars aged 10-15 years.
+Based on feedback from current Mercedes-Benz owners, we have reliability data for new cars aged up to four years old, and also used cars aged between five and nine years old, and old cars aged 10-15 years.